 A. Quantitative Standards or Pace of Completion

 Completion Rate (67% Rule): Students must, at a minimum, receive satisfactory grades in 67% of cumulative credits attempted.
 This calculation is performed by dividing the cumulative total number of successfully completed credits by the cumulative total number of credits attempted.
-All credits attempted at TNCC (except audits, which must be entered as such by the class census date) are included.
+All credits attempted at TNCC (except audits, which must be entered as such by the class census date) are included in the calculation.
 All credits accepted in transfer count as both attempted and successfully completed credits.
-This evaluation will be made prior to aid being awarded and after grades are posted at the end of each semester a student is enrolled at TNCC.
+This evaluation will be made prior to aid being awarded and after grades are posted at the end of each semester that a student is enrolled at TNCC.
 Credits with satisfactory grades at TNCC are those for which a grade of A, B, C, D, S, or P is earned.
 Note: Federal-student loan borrowers must meet satisfactory academic progress requirements at the point of loan certification and again prior to the disbursement of any loan proceeds.

 |Credit Hours Attempted||Earned Hours Needed|